safe2008/django-DefectDojo/docs/content/en/getting_started/architecture.md

 ## Database

 The Database stores all the application data of DefectDojo.
-Currently [MySQL](https://dev.mysql.com/) and [PostgreSQL](https://www.postgresql.org/) are supported.
+Currently [PostgreSQL](https://www.postgresql.org/) and [MySQL](https://dev.mysql.com/) are supported, with PostgreSQL being the recommended option.
 Please note the `django-watson` search engine require one or more MyISAM tables, so you cannot use Azure MySQL or Cloud SQL for MySQL.
 AWS RDS MySQL supports MyISAM tables.